RedditGifts

 RedditGifts, stylized as redditgifts, was an online user-to-user gift exchange service for Reddit users.
 Free to participate in, RedditGifts was first created by Reddit user "kickme444" (the alias of Dan McComas), while working on freelance projects.
-The service involved signing up, filling out a profile based on the user's preferences, and agreeing to send a gift to a randomly assigned user.
+The service had involved signing up, filling out a profile based on the user's preferences, and agreeing to send a gift to a randomly assigned user.

 Overview

 The service matched a Reddit user with another Reddit user, and each user had to then send a gift to the other user according to that user's tastes and preferences listed on their profile.
 Participation was free, although extra perks could be purchased with the optional "RedditGifts Elves" membership, and goods were usually priced between $10 and $25 USD.
 The service also requested that users leave "thank-you notes" for their gift-giver on the website.
 The company took a 15 to 20 percent cut of every purchase.

 After startup, it added a variety of different themed exchanges that ran throughout the year, such as a Halloween theme and a Nintendo theme.
 The service also runs the so-called "Arbitrary Day", which is "a celebration of nothing in particular".
 Before 2011, approximately $1.5 million had been spent on gifts.

 Microsoft chairman and philanthropist Bill Gates participated in the service for five years under the username "thisisbillgates".
 This was confirmed by the Bill & Melinda Gates Foundation.